kisslas2020/stampcollection/README.md

 Database:
 * the application uses postgresql and flyway, tables are validated by jpa
-* the tests uses h2 and flywayand tables are validated by jpa, except httprequesttests: it uses empty h2 database and tables are created by jpa
+* the tests uses h2 and flyway and tables are validated by jpa, except httprequesttests: it uses empty h2 database and tables are created by jpa